JonathanPinder/BlockchainAndApps/README.md

 ###Step One: Download the zipped file
 1. Click clone/download
 2. Select "Download ZIP"
-3. Locate where your zipped file is in your directory and unzip it, it should be called "BlockchainandApps-master"
+3. Locate where your zipped file is in your directory and unzip it, it should be called "BlockchainAndApps-master"
 4. When asked where to extract the file put `C:\Users\{YOUR COMPUTER NAME}\Documents\LetsGetItCracking`
 5. For the duration of this tutorial ,we will assume that {YOUR COMPUTER NAME} is jpinder1

+###Step Two: Get it Cracking
+1. Go to your command prompt, if you are on windows click the Windows button and type "cmd" and click enter
+2. type `"cd C:/Users/{YOUR COMPUTER NAME}/Documents/LetsGetItCracking/BlockchainAndApps-master"` and click enter
+3. You should now be in the directory with the downloaded files, Great!

+###Solving Your first Problem
+*testing program hash: b7a875fc1ea228b9061041b7cec4bd3c52ab3ce3*